 I am currently seeking an agent for my two magical realism novels for adults: The Skin of a Selkie and The Wintering Place.
 The Wintering Place was longlisted for the 2019 Mslexia novel competition and the 2018 Lucy Cavendish Fiction Prize.

-My short stories have been published in the following publications:
+My short stories have been published as follows: